ghc-proposals/ghc-proposals/proposals/0000-rebindable-application.rst

 Effect and Interactions
 -----------------------

-This proposal allows different application functions to all share the same syntax, which I would argue allows users to write more concise (and, to a certain extent, clearer) code.
+This proposal allows different modes of function application to all share the same syntax, which I would argue allows users to write more concise (and, to a certain extent, clearer) code.